Other Scholarships and Awards

 James F. Dicke Scholarship (Full-tuition)

 Students who are admitted to the James F. Dicke College of Business Administration and have a minimum ACT score of 29 (1330 SAT, evidence-based reading and writing plus math) and a minimum high school GPA of 3.5 are eligible to apply for this full-tuition scholarship.
 Applicants for the award are invited to the Dicke Scholarship Day in late January where they will interview with the selection committee.
 From these interviews, a recipient of the James F. Dicke Scholarship will be selected.
 The scholarship will renew each year for a maximum of four years and replace all other ONU scholarships and awards.

 Talent Award (Up to $4,000 per year with an audition/portfolio review)

 Talent awards are available to students in the College of Arts and Sciences who choose a major in the Studio Arts, Graphic Design, Music (majors and non-majors), Musical Theatre, Theatre or English.
 Also, students who minor in dance or participate in any of the auditioned ensembles can qualify for a talent award.
 Talent award consideration in these programs require an audition, portfolio review or interview.
 Talent awards are coordinated with other University grants and scholarships.

 Dimension Award ($1,000-$7,000 per year)

 Ohio Northern University is committed to recruiting students from all segments of society and supporting their retention to graduation.
-The purpose of the Dimension Award is to offer financial assistance to incoming freshmen and transfers who are from underrepresented racial or ethnic backgrounds.
+The purpose of the Dimension Award is to offer financial assistance to incoming freshmen and transfers who are from underrepresented populations.
 Award amounts are based on academic credentials and financial need.